Outkast: 1992–1995: Formation and debut

 Their debut album, Southernplayalisticadillacmuzik, was issued on April 26, 1994.
-This initial effort is credited with laying the foundation for southern hip hop and is considered a classic by many.
+This initial effort is credited with laying the foundation for southern hip-hop and is considered a classic by many.
 Every track on Southernplayalisticadillacmuzik was produced by Organized Noize and featured other members of the Dungeon Family.
 Follow-up singles included the title track and "Git Up Git Out", a politically charged collaboration with Goodie Mob that was later sampled by Macy Gray for her 1999 hit "Do Something."
 On this early material, both Big Boi and André contrast lyrical content reflecting the lifestyles of pimps and gangsters with politically conscious material commenting on the status of African Americans in the South.
-OutKast won Best New Rap Group at the Source Awards in 1995.
-Within the context of the East Coast - West Coast feud, André came up on stage followed by boos from the crowd and said, "But it's like this though, I'm tired of them closed-minded folks, it's like we gotta demo tape but don't nobody want to hear it.
+OutKast won Best New Rap Group at the 1995 Source Awards.
+Within the context of the East Coast – West Coast feud, André came up on stage followed by boos from the crowd and said, "But it's like this though, I'm tired of them closed-minded folks, it's like we gotta demo tape but don't nobody want to hear it.
 But it's like this: the South got something to say, that's all I got to say."
-As said by rapper T.I., "Outkast, period.
+As said by Atlanta native rapper T.I., "Outkast, period.
 Outkast.
 That's when it changed.
 That was the first time when people began to take Southern rap seriously."
 In the same year, the group contributed "Benz or a Beamer" to the popular New Jersey Drive soundtrack.

-1995–1999: Breakthrough with ATLiens and Aquemini
+1996–1999: Breakthrough with ATLiens and Aquemini

 After Southernplayalisticadillacmuzik was certified platinum, LaFace Records gave Outkast more creative control and advanced money for their follow-up album, which they recorded from 1995 to 1996.

 The duo took the opportunity to recreate their image.
 On a trip to Jamaica with producer Mr. DJ, the two decided to abandon their cornrow hairstyles in favor of a more natural aesthetic, vowing to stop combing their hair.
 Dungeon Family member Big Rube observed an increase in the duo's confidence after returning from their first tour, remarking, "They started understanding the power they had in their music.
 They started showing a swagger that certain artists have—the ones that are stars."
 The two also became more accustomed to playing live, particularly Big Boi, and André 3000 significantly changed his lifestyle, as he adopted a more eccentric fashion sense, became a vegetarian, and stopped smoking marijuana.
 The members also underwent changes in their personal lives; in 1995, Big Boi's girlfriend gave birth to their first child and André 3000 and Total's Keisha Spivey ended their two-year relationship.